neelkamath/ctci-practice/README.md

 # Cracking the Coding Interview Practice

-My attempts at learning algorithms and data structures by attempting to solve the problems given in the book _Cracking the Coding Interview: 189 Programming Questions and Solutions_.
+My attempts at learning algorithms and data structures by attempting to solve the problems given in the sixth edition of the book _Cracking the Coding Interview: 189 Programming Questions and Solutions_.

 ## Installation